Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

 Whether it's around Valentine's Day or another time, there's something special about a romantic winter getaway to the mountains.

-Virginia's Blue Ridge offers a variety of options for getting cozy with your sweetheart, including the luxury of Mountain Lake Lodge or incredible beauty of Primland.
-There are also charming B&Bs throughout the region and rustic cabins that provide the perfect environment for relaxing.
+Virginia's Blue Ridge offers a variety of options for getting cozy with your sweetheart, including the luxury of Mountain Lake Lodge, incredible beauty of Primland, or the unique glamping options at The Depot Lodge in Paint Bank.